Tapuhi Whai Rēhitatanga

 This job is sometimes referred to by alternative titles

-Registered nurses assess, treat, care for and support patients in hospitals, clinics, residential care facilities, and in their homes.
+Registered nurses assess, treat, care for and support patients in hospitals, clinics, residential care facilities and their homes.

 Nurses with one to five years’ experience usually earn